Pfeiffer Big Sur State Park : CAMPING

 All campsites at Pfeiffer Big Sur are on a reservation system.
 During peak season, the entire campground is usually reserved (booked 6 months in advance).
 Occasionally, there may be cancellations that allow some day-of sites to be available.
 To get a day-of campsite (also known as a walk-up campsite), you must be physically present at the park's entrance kiosk.
 Day-of sites cannot be reserved over the phone, nor can information about site availability be obtained by calling.
 If you would like to try to acquire a walk-up site, check with the entrance kiosk after 3 p.m. on the day you wish to camp.
 This is not recommended.
 It is always better to come prepared with a reservation due to the popularity of Big Sur.

 Pfeiffer Big Sur State Park has one cabin available for reservation at $75/night.
 Nestled among the redwood trees, it sleeps four (twin bunk bed, one full bed).
+Note - the cabin does not include bedding; reservation holders will need to bring their own sleeping bags and bedding.
 The cabin site has a maximum occupancy of six.
 Occupants not sleeping in the cabin are permitted to tent camp at the site.
 There is also an adjoining campsite (#144), which is only available to the cabin occupants and can be reserved at the time of arrival.
 This site allows an additional six people to camp.
 Both the cabin and adjoining campsite are ADA accessible.
 The cabin does not include electricity, heat, running water, bathroom or kitchen.
 Bathrooms and hot showers are nearby.
 The cabin is locked with a keypad.
 The cabin site includes a picnic table and fire ring.

 Hot showers are token-operated.
 Campers may purchase tokens at the entrance kiosk or at select bathroom locations throughout the campground.
 1 token = $1.00 = 5 minutes of shower time.
 Showers are available to registered campers only.